Falmouth Town railway station: History

 The station was opened as Falmouth by British Rail on 7 December 1970 when the branch line was cut back by 845 m to terminate here.
 The platform was constructed using components from Perranporth Beach Halt which had closed in 1963.

 It was renamed The Dell on 5 May 1975 when the original Falmouth station was reopened, subsequently being renamed again, this time to Falmouth Town on 15 May 1989.

 Facilities

 There is just one platform on the north side of the line (the side nearest the town centre) reached by a ramp from the car park.
 The platform is constructed from concrete slabs and piers, and a metal and glass waiting shelter is provided.
-There are no ticket buying facilities, so passengers have to buy a ticket in advance or from the guard on the train.
+The station is unstaffed but there is a ticket machine located at the bottom of the ramp to the platform.

 Location

 The station is close to the National Maritime Museum Cornwall, and is the closest serving station for Falmouth University's Woodlane Campus.
 Both are indicated on the station's signs.